ICHEC-learn/python-hpc/_episodes/09-python-gpu.md

 - Free the memory that we have reserved.

 An individual thread is identified through the block ID and the thread ID within the block.
-In the example below, which is 1-dimensional (1x5), we ahve 3 blocks and 15 threads each.
+In the example below, which is 1-dimensional (1x5), we have 3 blocks and 15 threads each.
 Within each block our `threadIdx` are 0-4.
 To get the global `threadId` we need to perform the sum as shown.

 <p align="center"><img src="../fig/notebooks/CUDAmodelThreads.png" width="40%"/></p>